-And substituting this, we have the integral becomes integral from - to + infinity phi of Lambda e raised to power -j omega Lambda + n by 2 d lambda and a half outside.
+And substituting this, we have the integral becomes integral from - to + infinity phi of Lambda e raised to power -j omega Lambda + N by 2 d lambda and (inaudible 12:32).
 And we can do a little more work on this.
-So we keep the terms dependent on Lambda inside and we have J Lambda or rather J capital omega here, n by 2 emerging outside.
-This is J capital omega n by 2 and this is - infinity to + infinity phi Lambda e raised to power -j omega by 2 Lambda d lambda and this is familiar.
-This is essentially phi cap evaluated at omega by 2 as one can see, the Fourier transform evaluated at the point capital omega by 2.
+So we keep the terms dependent on Lambda inside and we have J Lambda or rather J capital omega here.
+N by emerging outside.
+This is J capital omega N by 2 and this is - to + infinity phi Lambda e raised to power -j omega by 2 Lambda d lambda and this is familiar.
+This is essentially phi cap evaluated at omega by 2 as one can see.
+The Fourier transform evaluated at the point capital omega by 2.
 So now we have a very beautiful relationship.
-You see what we are saying in effect now is that we can express the Fourier transform phi cap omega in terms of itself which is not surprising because you have a recursive dilation equation on phi t.
-So there is a corresponding dilation equation on the Fourier transform.
+See what we are saying in effect now is that we can express the Fourier transform phi cap omega in terms of itself which is not surprising because you have a recursive dilation equation on phi T. So there is a corresponding dilation equation on the Fourier transform.
 What is that dilation equation?
+(Refer Slide Time: 14:02)